SomeWeekendReading/someweekendreading.github.io/about.md

 attempting to navigate the maddening morass of the US health insurance system on his own behalf via Medicare and on behalf of his partner, the Weekend Editrix.

+Also he's attempting weak anonymity here, just to deter annoyances.
+He hasn't done _all_ the work to keep it anonymous, just maybe 1/8th of it.
+So... it's hemi-semi-demi-anonymous.
+Basically, if you happen to know the Weekend Editor in RL, please avoid mentioning personal info in the comments, ok?

 ## What?

 Here he writes mostly about stuff people ask him.
 People ask about the damndest things!